 Dapps in Action

-To further illustrate why dapps should be built, here are some prime examples of decentralized applications.
+Let’s take a look at some examples of decentralized apps.
+These will illustrate why we should build dapps.
 It explains how they are changing the present and future of many industries:

 - The SAFE Network is focused on providing the greatest level of security for all Internet users.